m0smith/annals/README.md

 Open the directory of the current buffer in the OS (`annals-browse-file-directory`)

 > It is often good to interact with the same folders in the OS as in EMACS.
-This is a convienince function that will open the `default-directory` of the current buffer in something like Finde on Mac or Explorer in Windows
+This is a convienince function that will open the `default-directory` of the current buffer in something like Finder on Mac or Explorer in Windows

 List the heading marked as :project: (`annals-projects`)